-A look at the AVM product comparison shows that current FRITZ!WLAN repeaters such as 1750E or 1160 support a function called "crossband repeating".
-What exactly is that and why is the function for rapid data exchange in a home network important?
+A quick glance at the AVM product comparison shows that most FRITZ!Repeaters, including the FRITZ!Repeater 3000 and 1200, support "crossband repeating".
+What exactly is it and why is the feature important for rapid data exchange in your home network?

 A step backwards: same band repeating

-Repeaters receive the wireless signal from the FRITZ!Box and re-transmit it, thereby extending the reception range.
+Repeaters receive the Wi-Fi signal from the FRITZ!Box and retransmit it, extending the reception range.
 In technical jargon this process is called "repeating".
-FRITZ!Box and client (e.g., smartphone, tablet, notebook) exchange data, with the repeater serving as the central exchange.
+The FRITZ!Box and the client (e.g., smartphone, tablet, notebook) exchange data, with the repeater serving as the central exchange.

-Older devices used the 2.4 GHz band exclusively, but since the introduction of Wireless AC, the 5 GHz band has also been available.
+Older devices used the 2.4 GHz band exclusively, but since the introduction of Wi-Fi 5, the 5 GHz band has also been available.
 These bands involve a frequency range in which router, repeater and client communicate.
-If FRITZ!Box and repeater support only the 2.4 GHz band, for example, repeating takes place only on that band.
+If the FRITZ!Box and repeater support only the 2.4 GHz band, for example, repeating takes place only on that band.
 This is referred to as "same band repeating".

 Crossband repeating works in a different way.
-When router and repeater support both bands, they are always connected to each other on the two bands.
+When the router and repeater support both bands, they're always connected to each other on the two bands.
 Parallel exchange accelerates the transmission.
 The individual clients are connected to the repeater either via the 2.4 GHz or 5 GHz band, but benefit from crossband communication to the FRITZ!Box.